 God never intended for you to live disconnected from your roots.
 He grafted you into the commonwealth of Israel and wants you to fully embrace your new spiritual heritage (Ephesians 2:12, Romans 11:17).

 We understand the feeling of disconnection.
 However, as we began to embrace the promises in God’s covenants, He led us to observe His appointed time of Rosh Hashanah.

 “The Best Is Yet to Come…”

 Read Roger’s testimonial of what he discovered as he anticipated Rosh Hashanah.

 - “By bringing things to the Courts of Heaven, praying, reading scriptures, and hearing encouraging words, I have more God-confidence.
 [During this time] I have received some much-needed corrective instruction from [listening to] Curt Landry.
 He said Rosh Hashanah is a time for cleansing, preparation, repentance, and growth.
 This was my focus going into Rosh Hashanah.
 I didn’t focus on worry and anxiety, otherwise, my time of preparing would have been wasted.
 I would’ve had a wrong attitude.
 I did not want to miss the best that is to come in the new year!”—Roger, Illinois

 The Benefits of Rosh Hashanah | The Hope of the New Year

-Celebrating Rosh Hashana rings in a New Year of hope.
+Celebrating Rosh Hashanah rings in a New Year of hope and wholeness.
 Rosh Hashanah is referred to as Yom Teruah in the Bible, which means ‘day of shouting and blasting.’
 This is why it is also referred to as the Feast of Trumpets.